SATURDAY

 Ribe Warehouse

-Ribe's new Café og Kulturhus offers a buffet and dessert with local Southwest Jutland ingredients, and with inspiration from the 17 favorite dishes Rued Langgaard wrote down in the 1940s.
+Ribe's new Café og Kulturhus offers a buffet and dessert with local ingredients and inspiration from the 17 favorite dishes Rued Langgaard wrote down in the 1940s.

 Purchase dining tickets directly from Ribe Pakhus